-It is ironic that dogs with allergies needs bathing more often than a non-allergic dogs, but regular dog shampoos are liable to irritate and inflame the skin.
+It is ironic that dogs with allergies need bathing more often than non-allergic dogs, but regular dog shampoos are liable to irritate and inflame the skin.

-The answer to this problem is to use a hypoallergenic dog shampoo which is free from the perfumes, coloring agents, and chemicals which have the potential to irritate a sensitive skin.
+The answer to this problem is to use a hypoallergenic dog shampoo which is free from the perfumes, coloring agents, and chemicals that have the potential to irritate sensitive skin.

-Bathing has an important role to play in keeping your dog itch free.
-When pollens and other allergens are in contact with the skin, they directly trigger that irritating itch.
+Bathing has an important role to play in keeping your dog itch-free.
+When pollen and other allergens are in contact with the skin, they directly trigger that irritating itch.

 Regularly bathing your pet washes away the allergens and removes the source of that irritation.